November 15, 2022

 In the past, each parachain had their own derivation path but this resulted in an incompablity when the crowdloan option was activated in the ledger app.
 Now, all parachains uses DOT/KSM derivation path, so holders can sign transactions without any problem.
 In the end you will have one same address for different parachains and in that address you can hold different tokens ( DOT/KSM and the parachains tokens).
 For users, the way to change the derivation path and access their DOT or KSM address on the parachain network is to:

-in the Parachain Nano app
+Enable the expert mode in the Parachain Nano app

 Press both buttons on Accounts: Legacy